-- 50. (1) Subject to subsection (5), before a public authority matches personal information from a set of data with personal information from another set of data, whether or not pursuant to an information sharing agreement, the public authority shall obtain the written authorization of the Commissioner. - (2) In determining whether to authorize data matching by a public authority or public authorities, the Commissioner shall consider whether or not- - (a) the objective of the matching programme relates to a matter of significant public importance; - (b) the matching programme would achieve the objective in a way which would achieve monetary savings that are both significant and quantifiable or will achieve other significant benefits to society; - (c) the public interest in allowing the matching programme to proceed outweighs the public interest in adhering to the General Privacy Principles set out in section 6 that the programme would otherwise contravene; or - (d) the programme involves information matching on a scale that is excessive, having regard to the number of public authorities that will be involved in the programme and the amount of details about the individual that would be matched under the programme. - (3) The Data Commissioner shall complete his determination in respect of the data matching request within sixty days of the request. - (4) In approving data matching by a public authority or public authorities, the Commissioner may impose whatever terms and conditions that he considers appropriate.
+- (2) In determining whether to authorize data matching by a public body or public bodies, using a data matching programme, the Commissioner shall consider whether or not- - (a) the objective of the matching programme relates to a matter of significant public importance; - (b) the matching programme would achieve the objective in a way which would achieve monetary savings that are both significant and quantifiable or will achieve other significant benefits to society; - (c) the public interest in allowing the matching programme to proceed outweighs the public interest in adhering to the General Privacy Principles set out in section 6 that the programme would otherwise contravene; or

+- (d) the programme involves data or information matching on a scale that is excessive, having regard to the number of public bodies that will be involved in the programme and the amount of details about the individual that would be matched under the programme. - (3) The Information Commissioner shall complete his determination in respect of the data matching request within sixty days of the request. - (4) In approving data matching by a public body or public bodies, the Commissioner may impose whatever terms and conditions that he considers appropriate. - (5) Where the Information Commissioner fails to complete his determination in respect of a data matching request under subsection (3), the public body may apply to the Minister for a determination of the matter. - (6) In giving his authorization under subsection (1), the Commissioner may give covering authorization to allow the matching of data where such matching is part of a system of practice approved by him.